|

 I attend Gorleston Baptist Church which is an important part of my life.
 I have always been concerned that seafarers visiting our port have adequate facilities, and am pleased to play a small part to help this happen

-Hello my name is Peter and I have been Port Chaplain for the past 14 years.
+Hello my name is Peter and I have been Port Chaplain for the past 25 years; but am now retired.
 I am married to Pat and we have three daughters and three grandchildren

 I work for Industrial Mission, who employ me, and Mission to Seafarers who support the work I do.
 I am a Baptist Minister